zavolanlab/htsinfer/README.md

 git clone https://github.com/zavolanlab/htsinfer
 cd htsinfer
+conda env create --file environment.yml
+# Alternatively, to install with development dependencies,
+# run the following instead
-conda env create --file environment.yml conda env update --file environment-dev.yml  # optional: install development/testing dependencies
+conda env create --file environment-dev.yml
 ```

-Note that creating the environment takes non-trivial time and it is strongly
+> Note that creating the environment takes non-trivial time and it is strongly
-recommended that you install [Mamba][mamba] and replace `conda` with `mamba`
+> recommended that you install [Mamba][mamba] and replace `conda` with `mamba`
-in the previous commands.
+> in the previous command.

 Then, activate the `htsinfer` Conda environment with: